TagYurIt/rpg_game/bash/README.md

 ✅ MacOS
 ✅ iOS/iPadOS
 ✅ Android
 ❓ Windows
-❌  ChromeOS (it is possible, however you need developer mode, if you really want to do this then ask @tagyurit for support) `<>` around something means that it is required, its is usually the name of the file you downloaded If you need help with anything, ping @tagyurit or @christian012345 in #support for support
+❌  ChromeOS (it is possible, however you need developer mode) `<>` around something means that it is required, its is usually the name of the file you downloaded If you need help with anything, ping @tagyurit or @christian012345 in #support for support